StevenJohnston/form-submit/README.md

 ####Parameters
 #####url
-  The url to submit the form too
+  The url to submit the form to
 #####method
   The method attribute of the form
 #####submit_data